Death by a Thousand Cuts (song): Live performances

-Swift debuted "Death by a Thousand Cuts" live during the one-off promotional concert City of Lover, which occurred in Olympia theater in Paris, France, on September 9, 2019.
+Swift debuted "Death by a Thousand Cuts" live during the one-off promotional concert City of Lover, which occurred at the Olympia theater in Paris, France, on September 9, 2019.
 She played it on an acoustic guitar, and during her emotional performance of the bridge, the audience sang along with her.
 The concert was filmed and later aired as a TV special on American Broadcasting Company (ABC) on May 17, 2020.
 The following day, the performance was released for a digital download and streaming.
 Sarah Carson from i called it "gorgerous", while NMEs Hannah Mylrea opined that Swift turned the track into "earnest country-pop tune".
-Named as one of the eight best moments of the gig, Billboards Jason Lipshutz wrote that Swift was "seething with emotion on the bridge before steadying herself with a sly grin".
-She later "Death by a Thousand Cuts" during her "intimate" performance for NPR Music, as part of their Tiny Desk Concert series in October 2019.
+Naming the eight best moments of the gig, Billboards Jason Lipshutz wrote that Swift was "seething with emotion on the bridge before steadying herself with a sly grin".
+She later performed "Death by a Thousand Cuts" during her "intimate" performance for NPR Music, as part of their Tiny Desk Concert series in October 2019.
 She played the song on an acoustic guitar and discussed how it sounded during the writing process.

 In 2023, Swift embarked on the Eras Tour, which introduced the acoustic set when the singer performed two different songs from her discography each show.
-On the second night in Arlington, on April 1, the singer decided to play "Death by a Thousand Cuts" on a piano.
+On the second night in Arlington, on April 1, the singer decided to play "Death by a Thousand Cuts" on a guitar.
 Before she sang, Swift said that she was asked to sing this song by Antonoff, who attended the concert; she continued by recalling City of Lover, expressing her desire of her friend being present during this event, since "the crowd screamed the bridge so loudly".
 However, during the bridge, she messed up lyrics, and repeated it, later adding that she will sing any song again, if she would make a mistake during the performance.
-The singer kept her promise, singing "Death by a Thousand Times" one more time, during Los Angeles show on August 5.
+The singer kept her promise, singing "Death by a Thousand Times" again during a Los Angeles show on August 5.
 This time, Swift dedicated the song to Robinson, who was present in the audience.
-The following year, she introduced a mash-up of "Death by a Thousand Cuts" with "Babe" on guitar, during the March 7 concert at Singapore's national stadium.
+The following year, she introduced a mash-up of "Death by a Thousand Cuts" with "Babe" on guitar, during the March 7 concert at the Singapore National Stadium.
 Ashley Iasimone from Billboard reported that Swift "combined two of her most iconic breakup songs", Peoples Ilana Kaplan dubbed it as "sweet".
 She later performed the song as part of mash-ups with her tracks "Hits Different" (2022), "Getaway Car" (2018) and "The Great War" (2022) at the tour's London and Indianapolis stops.